 • Chickpeas – A.K.A garbanzo beans.
 Any hummus “expert” will tell you, that the smoothest hummus is made with dried chickpeas.
 I don’t know about you, but unless it is a food related holiday I am not in the business of a multi-day prep for a dish, especially for something as simple as hummus.
 Store-bought canned it is!
 See below for my comments on chickpeas.

-• Cardamom – You’re looking for cardamom pods.
+• Cardamom – Cardamom pods not ground cardamom.
 If you haven’t cooked with cardamom before—or if you dislike it because it smells like perfume—trust me on this one.
 Cardamom has a warm, fruity, and aromatic flavor.
 It might seem unusual to add this spice to the chickpea cooking liquid, but it gives the hummus a bright, fragrant note that pairs beautifully with the lemon juice and garlic added later.
 Just two pods go a long way here.

 • Tahini – Ugh, tahini.
 You are looking for pure sesame seeds paste, no extra garbage added.
 Most major supermarkets carry it, however I have used both Beirut and Tavor, and they are great options.
 Depending on what brand you buy you will either be faced with 1 of 2 things.